Are you an adviser? Go to Unbiased Pro

 The taxes sole traders must pay include:

-• Income tax on the net profit you make
+• Income tax on your net profit.

-• VAT (if your turnover is more than the threshold for the tax year)
+• VAT (if your turnover is more than the threshold for the tax year).

 These are the self-employed business expenses currently on the list:

-• Stock – goods that you’re selling on, or materials you need to produce goods
+• Stock: goods that you’re selling on, or materials you need to produce goods

-• Office, property and equipment – rent, insurance, stationary, computer software etc.
+• Office, property and equipment: rent, insurance, stationary, computer software etc.

-• Business premises – rent, bills, insurance etc.
+• Business premises: rent, bills, insurance etc.

-• Marketing and subscriptions – website costs, advertising, trade membership and others
+• Marketing and subscriptions: website costs, advertising, trade membership and others

-• Travel – fuel, parking, insurance and other transport costs specifically for business needs
+• Travel: fuel, parking, insurance and other transport costs specifically for business needs

-• Clothing – uniforms, protective clothing and costumes for actors
+• Clothing: uniforms, protective clothing and costumes for actors

-• Training courses – those related to your business, not for ‘starting a business’, for example
+• Training courses: those related to your business, not for ‘starting a business’, for example

-• Legal and financial costs – solicitor, surveyor and accountant costs, but only for your business and not for help if you break the law
+• Legal and financial costs: solicitor, surveyor and accountant costs, but only for your business and not for help if you break the law

-• Staff expenses – staff pay, NI contributions, pensions, training, benefits and pay for subcontractors
+• Staff expenses: staff pay, NI contributions, pensions, training, benefits and pay for subcontractors

-Just make sure you keep receipts of your business expenses because you will likely need proof for HMRC.
+Remember to keep receipts of your business expenses because you will likely need proof for HMRC.

 Should I open a separate business bank account?